-Rodger Collins is president of packaged beverages for Dr Pepper Snapple Group, Inc. (NYSE: DPS).
-In this role, he leads a coast-to-coast sales force and fleet responsible for direct-to-store delivery (DSD) and warehouse direct businesses.
+Rodger Collins is president of packaged beverages for Dr Pepper Snapple Group, Inc. In this role he is responsible for the company-owned routes to market for both the direct store delivery (DSD) and warehouse direct businesses.
 Additionally, he leads the coast-to-coast account selling teams and the related operating, category and revenue management support groups.

 Rodger joined the company in 2006 through its acquisition of Dr Pepper/Seven-Up Bottling Group.
-He has been with the Bottling Group and its predecessor companies for more than 30 years.
+He has been with the Bottling Group and its predecessor companies for 35 years.
 Prior to assuming his current role in 2007, he served as Midwest division president beginning in 2005, based in Chicago.

 Previously, Rodger held region vice president or division vice president roles from 1991 to 2005 in company locations in Columbus, Ohio, Holland, Mich., and Cleveland.
 Earlier, he held numerous management positions in sales and marketing, based in Cleveland, Youngstown and Akron, Ohio.
 Rodger joined the company in 1978 in route sales.